LEASE: Offline Preference-based Reinforcement Learning with High Sample Efficiency: Related Proofs

 \subsubsection{The results for \texttt{LEASE} under model-based RL offline algorithm}

 To enhance the generalizability of the proposed framework, we extended our experimental validation beyond model-free offline RL approaches (such as CQL and IQL) to include model-based offline RL methodologies.
 Table \ref{tab_model} shows the results of COMBO \cite{yu2021combo} under the designed framework, where $*$ denotes the results of offline RL algorithms under our designed framework.
-For COMBO hyperparameters, the probability confidence $\kappa_p$, and uncertainty variance $\kappa_\tau$ are set as $0.85$ and $0.05$ for all tasks, respectively.
-Note that in our framework, model-based methods do not necessarily perform better than model-free methods.
-Model-based RL methods focus on how to learn a conservative policy by regularizing $Q$ values or penalizing rewards to alleviate the effects of inaccurate model data.
-These methods critically depend on the accuracy of the reward model.
-Consequently, model-based approaches are more sensitive to reward modeling errors than model-free methods, which can hinder the improvement of agent performance.
-Therefore, model-based offline RL requires a higher accuracy of the reward model than model-free RL.
+For COMBO hyperparameters, the probability confidence $\kappa_p$, and uncertainty variance $\kappa_\tau$ are set as $0.85$ and $0.05$ for all tasks, respectively. \ttx{It is important to note that, within our framework, model-based methods do not necessarily outperform model-free approaches.
+Model-based offline reinforcement learning typically emphasizes learning conservative policies through techniques such as regularizing Q-values or penalizing rewards, which mitigates the impact of inaccuracies in the model-generated data.
+However, these methods rely heavily on the accuracy of the reward model.
+Consequently, model-based approaches are more sensitive to errors in the reward model than their model-free counterparts, which may constrain potential improvements in agent performance.
+Therefore, model-based offline reinforcement learning generally requires a higher degree of reward model accuracy compared to model-free methods.}